There are several variant forms of Angst

 , the angst of whiners.
 There is Angst?
 What Angst?

-, which is angst that is barely even felt by heroes.
-And then there is Mangst
+, which is angst that is barely felt by heroes.
+Then there is Mangst

 A man who feels Mangst is the kind of guy who carries around a picture of the wife and child

 , both of whom were killed by the villain.
-Every once in a while he picks up that picture... maybe once every three or four days, mind, when no one is looking...
+Every once in a while he picks up that picture..... when no one is looking...

 and stares at it for a couple of hours.
 He never talks to other people about his private pain

 because several things keep him closed up about it.
 First, he's not the kind of guy to get all weepy